azavea/geotrellis-collections-api-research/README.md

 This will build Docker containers for the app and API.

+#### Data

+To run the API you'll need credentials for accessing Azavea's raster data sets.
+Set them by configuring your `~/.aws` dir on host and then adjusting the `AWS_PROFILE` environment variable in `docker-compose.yml` to match.

 #### Server

 To start the app and API servers, run: